Most people live life like a plastic bag in the wind, blown around by emotions, opinions, and the latest disaster on the news.

 Remember, earthing is a personal practice.
 Experiment with different methods and find what works best for you and your sleep.

-What Are Creative Ways to Stay Grounded?
+What Are Creative Ways to Ground?

 Staying anchored doesn’t have to be boring!
 Let’s unleash your inner artist and explore some creative ways to reconnect with yourself and the world around you: